chiara01712/1988552_SPARK/Student_doc.md

 The user-service container does not handle data persistence internally; instead, it depends on the postgres container to store and manage all persistent user data.

 ### EXTERNAL SERVICES CONNECTIONS
-The user-service container communicates with the postgres container in order to store and retrieve user's information through RabbitMQ.
+The user-service container does not connect to external services.

 ### MICROSERVICES: